 George Nagle's resting place at St. Patrick's Cemetery, Clonmel, County Tipperary.

-On January 6, 1969, just 47 days after his arrival in Vietnam, a young Clonmel man by the name of George Nagle lost his life in battle in a jungle near Saigon.
+On January 6, 1969, just 47 days after his arrival in Vietnam, a young Irishman by the name of George Nagle lost his life in battle in a jungle near Saigon.
 A rifleman in the Australian Army, he died instantly in a Viet Cong Army ambush.
 He was just 12 days short of his 24th birthday on January 18.

 George Nagle’s death, lonely, far-away and futile as it may have been, in what was a prolonged and savagely brutal war, left an indelible mark on his family back home in Ireland.
 The pain of his loss was most profoundly felt by his mother Ellen and by his brothers William and Paddy.
 Half-a-century on from that fateful day, Private George Nagle’s action-packed and adventurous short life is still reflected on with sensitivity and sadness but also with a great sense of family pride.

-His is a story of a childhood in Clonmel in a time when young boys had to become men early, and where opportunities in education and indeed in life in general were far scarcer than today.
+His is a story of a childhood in Clonmel, County Tipperary, in a time when young boys had to become men early, and where opportunities in education and indeed in life in general were far scarcer than today.
 His is also a story about leaving home at 14 years of age, to serve not in one, not in two, but remarkably in three different armies, before eventually giving his life, fighting another man’s war.

 Adventurous always from an early age, George Nagle ultimately packed more living into his 23 years than most who live to be old men.
 The strength of his legacy to his family, to this day, lives on forever, young and strong.

 His brother Paddy, still residing in the family home in Barron Park in Clonmel, recalls with affection his youthful older brother - George was the middle of three boys.